altaurog/pdfforms/README.rst

    column should contain the data to be written into the field.
 The rest of the sheet is ignored, so you can use it for notes, calculations, etc.

+   pdfforms is case sensitive!
+The file name in the spreadsheet must match exactly the name of the pdf to be filled.

    Below is an example spreadsheet for a (fictional) 2016 tax return.